sparkfabrik/company-playbook/content/guides/product-requirements-template.md

 ## Assumptions

-List here any assumptions you can made about your users, technical constraints or business goals.
+List here any assumptions you can make about your users, technical constraints or business goals.

-*(e.g.: This set of features work only on iOS => 13)*
+*(e.g.: This set of features only works on iOS >= 13)*

 ## User stories